 Subtract the cost basis from the proceeds and you have your gain or loss.
 Remember that these values must be reported on the Form 8949 in USD, even for crypto to crypto trades.

 - You buy 1 BTC for $8,000, thus your cost basis for this lot of 1 BTC is $8,000.

 - You later sell this 1 BTC for $10,000, thus the proceeds are $10,000.

 - Subtract the cost basis of $8,000 from the proceeds of $10,000, and your gain is $2,000, that amount of which you are liable for capital gains tax on.

 As you can imagine, these calculations become hard to do when you have hundreds or more of crypto trading transactions.
-Luckily, crypto tax software automates this whole process, from importing all your trading data to creating your tax forms.
+You can calculate your crypto tax using an automated platform like TokenTax.

 If you receive crypto in exchange for services, you recognize it as ordinary income.
 Ordinary income is income taxed at your income tax rate (the same as wages or salaries).
 Your subsequent transactions with that income follow the capital gains and losses rules from the previous section.

 Crypto income may be self-employment income if it’s via a trade or business, thus subject to self employment tax as well as deductions.
 A common example of a trade or business is a crypto mining operation.

 Hard forks and airdrops are also to be treated as income as per IRS guidance.
 The IRS has clarified that the amount of income you recognize is equivalent to the fair market value of the crypto when received.
 The receipt date is the time of the transaction on the ledger / blockchain.
 Crypto received as income has a cost basis of the fair market value of the assets when received